garylirocks/quickrefs/azure.markdown

 - Blueprints are versioned
 - The relationship between the blueprint definition and assignment (the deployed resources) is preserved, helping you track and audit your deployments
-- You assign a blueprint to a management group, it would deploy to existing and new subscriptions under the group
+- You assign a blueprint to a **management group**, it would deploy to existing and new subscriptions under the group

 ### Locks